Integrate medical device data into clinical records

-Dramatically improves clinician productivity while reducing error-prone, manual transcription.
+Dramatically improve clinician productivity while reducing error-prone, manual transcription

-NantHealth’s solution to this all-too-common problem begins with DeviceConX.
-DeviceConX is an extremely flexible Class I software-based offering that facilitates the capture of patient data from nearly any medical device and delivery of that data to an EMR or any other data repository—quickly and accurately.
-Leveraging a combination of existing hardware investments—bedside PCs, laptops, tablets and workstations-on-wheels—as well as NantHealth’s HBox hardware, there are now multiple options for bringing both legacy and new devices online without having to rip-and-replace costly hardware.
+DCX is an extremely flexible software-based offering that facilitates the capture of patient data from nearly any medical device and the delivery of that data to an EMR or any other data repository—quickly and accurately.
+Leveraging a combination of existing hardware investments—bedside PCs, laptops, tablets and workstations-on-wheels—as well as NantHealth’s HBox® hardware, there are now multiple options for bringing both legacy and new devices online without having to rip-and-replace costly hardware.

 Accelerates rounding performance by streamlining data validation and providing a touch-based interface to collect custom parameters

-Building upon the implementation of DeviceConX’s reliable and near -real-time data delivery, NantHealth’s VitalsConX automates the entire vitals collection workflows to make heavy rounding loads more manageable.
-As medical devices are moved bedside-to-bedside to capture vital signs (e.g., respiratory rate), clinical validation of that data can occur in near real-time at the point of care.
+NantHealth’s VCX is a stand-alone rounding and assessment workflow acceleration solution that can automate the entire vitals collection workflow making rounding loads more manageable and enabling clinicians to spend more time providing direct patient care.
 Clinicians no longer have to validate captured device data at a workstation and, what’s more, they now have the ability to electronically collect observable patient data not associated with medical devices such as pain scale scores, custom data elements, and patient assessments.
-Using tablet devices that are readily available to clinicians, VitalsConX provides a mobile view into data collected by DeviceConX, making workflows faster and easier with maximum automation and no manual transcription.
+Using off the shelf tablets that are readily available to clinicians, VCX provides a mobile view into data collected, making workflows faster and easier with maximum automation and no manual transcription.